 Onolicious is a variation on ono that means the same thing but is somehow even more fun to say.
 Heads up that ono is also the name for a type of firm, white fish mostly caught in Hawaiian waters.

 Another local slang word you may encounter in Hawaii is choke, meaning a lot.
 You might use it in a sentence along the lines of “there was choke chicken katsu at the potluck yesterday.”

 In Hawaii, when you are finished with something — be it a meal or work — you say you are pau, as in to say that you’re pau with the kalua pork on your Aloha plate.

 The term even extends to happy hour because that time is known as pau hana.
 For your own pau hana at home, try this Daiquiri Moderno Cocktail from our friends at the Luana Bar at Maui’s Fairmont Kea Lani.

 This phrase is spelled a few different ways, but the meaning is always the same: that whatever you just ate was incredibly satisfying.
 It’s a local slang term you throw out when something is even more delicious than ono can describe.

 For example, here’s where you should go for some brok da mout malasadas.

-Even if you've never visited Hawaii, you've likely come across this term that was oh-so-popular during the tiki era.
+Even if you’ve never visited Hawaii, you’ve likely come across this term that was oh-so-popular during the tiki era.
 Pupus are appetizers or snacks like boiled peanuts or poke and are often served at pau hana.
-They’re also a common presence at social gatherings, where you will likely find crispy wontons with spicy mustard and soy or a sweet chili sauce, sashimi, lumpia (Filipino egg rolls served with vinegar dipping sauce), and much more.
+They’re also a common presence at social gatherings, where you will likely find crispy wontons with spicy mustard and soy or a sweet chili sauce, sashimi, and lumpia (Filipino egg rolls served with vinegar dipping sauce), and much more.

 Locals use this word to describe anything that wasn’t good, including food.
 But don’t worry, you’ll never come across any junk recommendations here!